-I’ve often been confronted with this dilemma, so I sought out some qualified advice from Paris-based wine expert Preston Mohr.
-The Franco-American has given food tours and wine tastings in Paris via his company Paris By The Glass.
+I’ve often been confronted with this dilemma, so I sought out some expert advice from Paris-based wine expert Preston Mohr.
+The Franco-American has given food tours and wine tastings in Paris.
 Preston has a WSET (Wine & Spirit Education Trust) Level 4 Diploma and a range of other prestigious wine trainings.
-In addition to introductory wine lessons, he does champagne-focused tastings in Paris and excursions to the Champagne region.
-This experience has provided him with impressive knowledge on this divine bubbly.
+In addition to introductory wine lessons, he has given champagne-focused tastings in Paris and excursions to the Champagne region.
+His background and experiences have provided him with impressive, specialist knowledge on this divine bubbly.
 Here are his invaluable pointers on buying the right champagne for any special occasion.

-1. Buy several bottles of the same champagne and chill them well in advance
+Buy several bottles of the same champagne and chill them well in advance.

 You’re bound to get nods of approval after your wine-loving friends take their first sip of this outstanding champagne, Bollinger Special Cuvée, chosen by Preston and sold all over the globe.
 “It has an elegant yeasty and biscuity richness that comes from the 5-15-year-old reserve wine (older wines blended in) that’s added to increase complexity,” explains Preston.

-6. Best Overall Crowd Pleaser ChamPagne: Pommery Brut Royal
+The Best Overall Crowd Pleaser Champagne: Pommery Brut Royal

 If you’re having a large celebration with a diverse range of guests, Pommery Brut Royal is a reasonably priced favorite that’s guaranteed to delight all and keep the festive ambiance flowing throughout the night.
 A well-loved classic champagne, the light golden bubbly has mild notes of citrus and a creamy finish.